Bey0ndzin/tic-tac-toe-with-minimax-algorithm/README.md

-## Projeto 3 de TI326 - Inteligência Artificial
+## Third Project of the IA subject

-## 🧑‍🎓 Integrantes
+## 🧑‍🎓 Members

-* Victor Hugo Barbosa dos Santos - 22152
+* Victor Hugo Barbosa dos Santos
-* Pedro Henrique Batista Nunes - 22147
+* Pedro Henrique Batista Nunes

-## 📝 Descrição
+## 📝 Description
+This is a program made in Python that plays Tic-Tac-Toe against the player.
+It calculates every move using the Minimax Algorithm, more Info inside the PDF in the documents folder.

-## 📋 Licença
+## 📋 License

 Este projeto utiliza a licença [MIT](https://opensource.org/license/mit).